Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Results for various geometries

 \subsection{Wide spreading layer}

-For the next step of our simulations, we now broaden the 1\degr ring into a wider layer.
-Unless specified otherwise, in this section we consider the SL with $\theta_{\rm min} = 30\degr$, $\theta_{\rm max} = 90\degr$, $i = 60\degr$ and $\beta_{\rm eq} = 0.35$.
-Similar to Fig.~\ref{fig:Fig3}, for Fig.\ref{fig:Fig4}a, we take the fiducial set and examine the influence of the inclination on the observed emission for different inclinations between 5\degr\ and 90\degr.
-We again observe that the PD is the highest from $90\degr$.
-Observing the system virtually from the pole (5\degr\ inclination) shows the lowest PD, as the SL appears nearly symmetric from this direction.
-For the case shown in Fig.~\ref{fig:Fig4}b, we investigate the dependence on the width of the SL by changing the $\theta_{\rm min}$ from 2\degr\ to the values mentioned in the plot.
-Our dimensionless luminosity is normalized by the surface area of the emitting region, so it does not include the increase of emission intensity with the width of the layer.
-However, the PD decreases with the width of the layer, as the SL slowly changes from a thin belt to a half-sphere, so the overall polarization averages to lower and lower values.
-Finally, in Fig.~\ref{fig:Fig4}c, we change the value of the equatorial velocity of the plasma in the SL.
-The change in this parameter predominantly affects the flux at the highest energies.
-We see a significant difference in the PD and PA between a non-rotating case (blue line) and rotating at the Keppler velocity case (red line).
-In all three cases presented in Fig.~\ref{fig:Fig4}, we obtain an up to $40\degr$ change in the PA.
+For the next step of our simulations, we broadened the 1\degr\ ring into a wider layer.
+Unless specified otherwise, we consider in this section an isothermal SL with $\theta_{\rm min} = 30\degr$, $\theta_{\rm max} = 90\degr$, $i = 60\degr$, and $\beta_{\rm eq} = 0.35$.
+Similar to Fig.~\ref{fig:Fig3}, we took for Fig.~\ref{fig:Fig4}a the fiducial set and examined the influence of the inclination on the observed emission for different inclinations between 5\degr\ and 90\degr.
+We again observe that the PD is the highest for $i=90\degr$.
+Observing the system virtually from the pole ($i=5\degr$) shows the lowest PD, as the SL appears nearly axially symmetric around the direction to the observer.
+For the case shown in Fig.~\ref{fig:Fig4}b, we investigated the dependence on the width of the SL by changing the $\theta_{\rm min}$ from 5\degr\ to the values mentioned in the plot.
+Our dimensionless luminosity was normalized by the surface area of the emitting region, so that the observed flux did not change much with the width of the layer.
+However, the PD decreased when the SL changed from a narrow belt to a hemisphere.
+Finally, we changed in Fig.~\ref{fig:Fig4}c the value of the equatorial velocity of the plasma in the SL.
+The change in this parameter predominantly affected the flux at the highest energies.
+The difference in the PD and PA between a nonrotating case (blue line) and rotating at the Keplerian velocity case (red line) is significant.
+In all three cases presented in Fig.~\ref{fig:Fig4}, we obtained a change of up to $40\degr$ in the PA.